elleoma/elleoma.github.io/posts/en/environment/report.md

 Also it seems like Laravel 11.30.0 is vulnerable to reflected XSS when in debug mode, [CVE-2024-13918](https://nvd.nist.gov/vuln/detail/CVE-2024-13918) but it is not useful for our case here since we don't have a victim to target.

-After playing with parameters on login endpoint, I was able to reveal some backend source code because application is in debug mode:
+### Login endpoint

+If we'll modify any params in POST request body on `http://environment.htb/login` we'll get different errors depending on parameters that we changed:

 ![image](imgs/login-debug.png)

-After removing any value from `remember` parameter in request body reveals some additional application environment, probably designed to be used by developers:
+After removing any value from `remember` parameter in request body, backend reveals some additional application environment, `preprod` designed to be used by developer:

 ```php
 if(App::environment() == "preprod") { //QOL: login directly as me in dev/local/preprod envs